HarmonZ7/data-portfolio/movie-analysis/README.md

 ## Overview

 This project explores the relationship between movie budgets, scores, genres and box office revenues.
-Using Excel, I created pivot tables and visual charts to uncover patterns in financial performance across different films and budget tiers.
+Using Excel, I created pivot tables, utilized advanced functions and calculations, and created visual charts to uncover patterns in financial performance across different films and budgets.

 ## Key Insights